josieek/PlanetSimulator/README.md

 to create the starting code, with the planets orbiting the sun.
 This was very well explained and easy to follow, even when I had little prior experience with python.

-I then added moons of mars and earth by creating the Moon class, a subclass of Planet.
+I then added moons of Mars and Earth by creating the Moon class, a subclass of Planet.
 The moon class overrides the update_position method.
 Rather than taking into account the force of all planets, for this basic simulator it is sufficient to only take into account the gravitational force from the parent planet.
 This method also updates the parent planet's velocity after taking the gravity of the moon into account